-When the decision is made to pursue IVF with donor eggs, many choose frozen donor eggs as a more cost-effective choice than fresh donor eggs.
-But a donor egg cycle can still be costly, and health insurance options for donor egg treatment remain limited.
+When the decision is made to pursue IVF with donor eggs, many choose frozen donor eggs as a more cost-effective choice over fresh donor eggs.
+But a donor egg IVF cycle can still be costly, and health insurance options for donor egg treatments remain limited.
 We’ve compiled some important information about Fairfax EggBank costs, frozen donor egg financing options, tips you may not have considered, and resources you may not have known were available.
 Donor egg IVF using frozen donor eggs can be more accessible.

-Here at Fairfax EggBank, our pricing is simple and straightforward, with no hidden fees or unexpected costs.
+Here at Fairfax EggBank, our pricing is simple and straightforward with no hidden fees or unexpected costs.
 A standard cohort of donor eggs costs $17,000+ shipping.
 We offer multiple financing options to provide more intended parents the opportunity to grow their families.
 In addition, we offer an embryo development guarantee, giving eligible clients a free replacement of donor eggs if the first set of donor eggs did not meet our quality-standard criteria.

-For those who wish to break out payments over time, there are two financing options available:
+For those who wish to break out payments over time, there are three financing options available:

 Other finance companies also offer fertility financing, but do your homework: some plans do not support the use of frozen donor eggs.
 RESOLVE, the national infertility association, has a roundup of other financing options, including special programs for veterans suffering from infertility.